fkivela/HVCtl/doc/sphinx/_build/html/_sources/index.rst.txt

 HVCtl
 =====

-HVCtl is a RS-232 controller for a Technix SR 5 kW to 10 kW high voltage generator.
+HVCtl is a RS-232 controller for a Technix SR100KV-5KW high voltage generator.
 It is written in Python and intended for Linux operating systems.

 .. note::